Join us for this year’s play!

 We invite you to join us the third weekend of July for the Scopes Festival, and the Play about the case which put Dayton on the map.

-FRONT PAGE NEWS is a dramatization of the 1925 Scopes Evolution Trial, which pitted three-time presidential candidate William Jennings Bryan, a leading spokesman for evangelical Christianity, against Clarence Darrow, arguably the premiere defense attorney – and outspoken agnostic — in the case of a teacher charged with violating Tennessee’s new anti-evolution law.
+Front Page News is a dramatization of the Scopes Trial, which pitted three-time presidential candidate William Jennings Bryan, a leading spokesman for evangelical Christianity, against Clarence Darrow, arguably the era’s premiere defense attorney – and an outspoken agnostic – in the cast of a Rhea County teacher charged with violating Tennessee’s new anti-evolution law.

-Beginning with the plan to test the new law, the story moves through efforts to recruit the teacher – John T. Scopes – through the entrance of Bryan and Darrow into the case, and acknowledges the worldwide interest in the case.
+The play begins with Dayton leaders discussing the plan to test the law, depicts how John Scopes was recruited to be the defendant, how Bryan and Darrow entered the case, and captures the world-wide media interest that focused on Dayton, Tennessee, that hot summer of 1925.
 With dialogue taken from the trial transcript and other historical records, viewers will get a glimpse of the case and the media circus which surrounded it.